LeEco: History

 In April 2017, the company announced that it had scrapped its acquisition of Vizio, citing "regulatory headwinds", but that it would "continue to explore opportunities".

+In 2017, The company went bankrupt restructuring in the United States to address billions of dollars in outstanding personal debts left over from the collapse of the Chinese conglomerate.

 On 22 May 2017, an email sent to CNBC revealed an internal meeting in the Silicon Valley office to give an advance two-month notice to soon lay off more than 325 employees, 70% of the workforce.
 The company will now only occupy 1/4th of the office, sub-leasing out the remaining spaces for other potential companies.

 In July 2017, Jia has fled his home country in China to work at Faraday Future in southern California after his assets were frozen by a Shanghai court.
 He has since visited Hong Kong for a short period of time in an attempt to receive funding from investors.

 In July 2017, Jia stepped down, and LeEco's board appointed Sun Hongbin as the chairman, who has previously served as the chairman of Sunac.

 In March 2018, LeEco's operations in Hong Kong were shut down, due to an order requested by the High Court in Hong Kong.

 In July 2018, LeEco announced to rebrand of its Chinese name (乐融致新 (lèróng zhìxīn, Joy and Harmony For The New Era)), as well as updating its logo sign at its Beijing Headquarters.

 In August 2018, Le.com published various new job postings for hiring interns for 2019 at its Beijing Headquarters.

 In September 2018, LeEco established a new subsidiary and successfully acquired new venture capital funds from Tencent and JD.com.
 In the same month, the company announced a strategic partnership to be working with JD.com, BroadLink, Qinglianyun, and Rokid in various strategic initiatives, such as cloud, IoT, smart hardware, cyber security, NPL, etc. In the same month, LeEco sold its remaining ownership of Leshi Zhixin Electronic Technology Co., Ltd. and Le Vision Pictures to Sunac.

 As of October 2018, Le.com stills shows a full lineup of up-to-date videos in all major categories.
 Furthermore, Le.com has formally announced that it is not for sale.
 Its management is actively exploring solutions to address its financial issues.

 Subsidiaries and acquisitions

 LeMusic

-LeMusic's (乐视音乐 (lèshì yīnyuè)) establishment was announced in Hong Kong in 2015.
-Yin Liang (尹亮), core creator of LeEco's music business, was appointed chief executive officer of the new music company, while Lei Zhenjian was appointed chairman.
-Its model includes a pay-per-view live concert model which has produced over 300 concerts as of 2015.
+LeMusic (乐视音乐 (lèshì yīnyuè)) was launched in 2015.
+Its CEO is Yin Liang (尹亮) and Lei Zhenjian serving as chairman.